uml-robotics/uml_hri_nerve_navigation/README.md

 1. **Creating a Gazebo world in the UML HRI Nerve Nav Sim Resources package if the environment is going to be simulated**
 For more information on adding a simulated world to the UML HRI Nerve Nav Sim Resources package, refer to the UML HRI Nerve Nav Sim Resources documentation
 2. **Creating a navigation map**
 Launch the setup_test.launch file specifing the world_path if in simulation and set the navigation argument to false.
 By setting the navigation argument to false, the robot will launch all of the necessary nodes to perform navigation mapping.
 The robot will automatically generate a map by using the robot's sensor data, but the robot must move throughout the entire environment in order to map the entire environemnt.
 To move the robot, follow the terminal instructions to move the robot around using a keyboard.
-When mapping, it is recommended to launch rviz to view the current map and ensure that there are not any chuncks missing from the map.
+When mapping, it is recommended to launch RViz to view the current map and ensure that there are not any chuncks missing from the map.
 3. **Save the maps after mapping the entire environment**
 Launch the save_maps.launch file specifing the map_name argument as the name for the current environment.
+4. **Defining test goals**
+To define goals for a test inside a given environment, follow the instructions provided under the Defining Test Goals section.

 ## Adding a New Robot:
   TODO

 ## File Structure:
+* **goals/** - Defines all of the navigation goals for each environment.
 * **launch/** - Contains all necessary ROS .launch files.
   * **levels/** - Contains all of the .launch files for setting up the various navigation environments.
   * **navigation/** - Contains all of the .launch files used for navigation.